A Study of Bayesian Neural Network Surrogates for Bayesian Optimization: Discussion

 \section{Discussion}

-While Bayesian optimization research has made significant progress over the last few decades \citep{garnett2023bayesian}, the surrogate model is a crucial and highly underexplored design choice.
-Although standard \gp models are the default surrogate, it is not because they have been shown to be superior to alternatives --- we simply have had almost no evidence about how alternatives would perform.
-It is particularly timely to consider neural network surrogates, given significant recent advances in Bayesian neural networks and related approaches.
-The setting of Bayesian optimization is also quite different from where \bnns are typically applied, involving particularly small datasets and online learning.
+While Bayesian optimization research has made significant progress over the last few decades \citep{garnett2023bayesian}, the surrogate model remains a crucial yet underexplored design choice, with standard \gps being viewed as default surrogates.
+Given recent advances in \bnns and related approaches, it is, therefore, particularly timely to consider neural network surrogates for Bayesian optimization.

-The fact that \dkl is competitive with \bnns calls into question the importance of fully stochastic surrogates --- a surprising finding given the small datasets common to Bayesian optimization, where overfitting would be a more significant concern.
-Moreover, infinite-width \bnns show promising performance in general, but especially for higher dimensional settings.
-Given that they also do not involve learning many hyperparameters, and do not require approximate inference, it is possible they could become a de facto standard surrogate for Bayesian optimization.
+Although we found that \bnns are competitive with standard \gps for Bayesian optimization, our findings that \dkl is competitive with \bnns, and that infinite-width \bnns show promising performance in general---but especially for higher dimensional settings---raise the question of whether a fully stochastic treatment of finite \bnn surrogates is typically necessary for Bayesian optimization.
+Since infinite-width \bnns do not involve learning many hyperparameters and do not require approximate inference, they are well-positioned to become a de facto standard surrogate for Bayesian optimization.

-We also show that the Bayesian optimization objectives are sufficiently different such that one method does not generally dominate.
-This finding supports the use of simple models with strong but generic assumptions, such as standard \gp models, which indeed provide relatively competitive performance.
-On the other hand, perhaps it is self-fulfilling that standard \gps would be competitive on standard benchmarks, since most problems were designed with very few alternative models in mind.
-It may be time for the community to consider new benchmarks that evolve with the advances in our choice of surrogate models.